Alexander B. Cummings Jr.: Business career

 Upon graduation from Northern Illinois University he returned home and worked for two years at the Liberian Development Bank, until the tail-end of the 1980s.
 In the 1970s, Cummings returned to the US to attend Atlanta University where he received his MBA in Finance.
 He began his international business career, which took him to the Nigeria, Kenya, Morocco, UK and South Africa.
 Cummings began working for The Pillsbury Company in 1982, his last position being Vice-President of Finance for all of Pillsbury's international businesses.

 Cummings joined Coca-Cola Co. in 1997 as Deputy Region Manager, Nigeria based in Lagos, Nigeria and managing director/Region Manager, Nigeria in 1998.
 He became President of Coca-Cola's Africa Group in 2001.
 He served as Chief Administrative Officer of the Coca-Cola Company from 1 July 2008 to 31 March 2016 and as its Executive Vice-President from July 2002 to 31 March 2016.
 As Chief Administrative Officer, he consolidated oversight of key global corporate functions including Legal, People, Strategic Planning, Information Technology, Strategic Security, Sustainability and Technical.
 Cummings led a period of strong growth in Coca-Cola's Africa business, overseeing critical investments in marketing and infrastructure across 56 African countries and territories from 2001 to 2008.

-Mr. Cummings served on the boards of, C.A.R.E. and Clark Atlanta University.
+Mr. Cummings served on the boards of, CARE and Clark Atlanta University.
 He also is a board member of S.C.
 Johnson & Son, Inc. and a former board member of The Coca-Cola Bottling Co.
 Consolidated, a publicly traded bottler of The Coca-Cola Company (NASDAQ).
 He is a member of their Executive Leadership Council.